 Today I will introduce you to the third participant in the Power Meter Project 2007: Marc Moeller.
-There is a total number of 6 participants and their training programs start in the beginning of 2007.
+There are 6 participants, and their training programs start at the beginning of 2007.

 Name: Marc Moeller